China supplies Cambodia with anti-aircraft hardware in new military aid

-PHNOM PENH (Reuters) - China have provided Cambodia with shoulder-fired anti-aircraft missiles, Cambodia’s defense minister said on Friday, as the two countries agreed on new military aid to boost close ties.
+PHNOM PENH, Nov 6 (Reuters) - China have provided Cambodia with shoulder-fired anti-aircraft missiles, Cambodia’s defence minister said on Friday, as the two countries agreed on new military aid to boost close ties.

 Cambodia is one of China’s most stalwart allies in Asia, routinely backing China’s position at international forums in a region where China and United States vie for influence.

-“The visit of the defense minister of the People’s Republic of China has achieved good results,” Defense Minister Tea Banh told reporters after a signing ceremony with his visiting Chinese counterpart, Chang Wanquan.
+“The visit of the defence minister of the People’s Republic of China has achieved good results,” Defence Minister Tea Banh told reporters after a signing ceremony with his visiting Chinese counterpart, Chang Wanquan.

 Tea Banh made no mention of those negotiations but said China had recently delivered shoulder-fired missiles.